 My weekly newspaper column, ‘Feist or Famine’ ran for ten years in the Muskoka Sun.
 These short humorous stories were about everyday events happening within my family unit.
 My involvement with the Muskoka Authors Association showed me that everyone has a story.
 This put me on a path to begin extracting snippets from my past and create short stories, eventually morphing into a literary fiction novel of 83,000 words.
-My brilliant masterpiece, ‘Broken Anchor’, awaits publication.
-Don’t laugh.
+My brilliant masterpiece, ‘Broken Anchor’, is receiving rave reviews.

 I love working with words.
 I find it fascinating how the manipulation of word structure within the same sentence can make it read so many different ways.
 Each way creating a nuance of change, so subtle, yet so exacting.

 The joyful response elicited from audiences as I read my stories aloud, feeds my soul.

 Laugh on laugh on.